michaellee8/flutter_fuchsia_toolchain/README.md

 fuchsia specific config.
 5. A link on the full snapshot error (chinese) https://juejin.im/post/5d0dfd6f518825329840196d
 6. Interestingly, `flutter run` only works on qemu-x64 image.
 Maybe it is because workstation does not have tiles.
+7. If you don't to modify your path, you may also `cd` into repo root and do `alias flutterfx="$(pwd)/bin/flutterfx"`.
+8. If you use shallow clone and ran into some flutter veriosn issues, either follow the steps in https://github.com/flutter/flutter/wiki/Workarounds-for-common-issues#flutter-installation-corrupted and then run `git pull --unshallow` on the flutter git repo or just delete the version constriant in your flutter app's pubspec.yaml, the former one should be considered as the more approiate solution but require more download size.
+9. Add `--software-gpu` to the `femu` command if you hit any Vulkan or Dart Observatory issues.
+It is the mitigation for using Intel GPU on Linux.

 ## Known issues
 1. Somehow the guest will not launch the installed packages currently, will be